 The plan was to insert an M5 bolt through the rocker arm's pivot hole and the holding blocks.
 Three holding blocks would be placed in a configuration where each one has a bolt protruding from its middle.
 When pressed, the bolt from the rocker arm would contact one of the bolts from the holding blocks, completing a circuit and sending a signal.

 The other holding block would also have a bolt, but this time its purpose would be to constrain a spring that would constantly push the rocker arm up.
-Yet another bolt would be on the final holding block, with a nut that would control the distance the rocker arm would have to travel before hitting the contact.
+Yet another bolt would be on the final holding block, with a nut that would control the distance the rocker arm would have to travel before hitting the contact - all of this will make sense soon.

 For the device that would convert the short circuit to a readable signal for a computer, I settled on using an Arduino Nano from Aliexpress, which only costs 74p.

-After 3d printing, attaching the spring, and screwing in the required bolts and washers:
+After 3d printing, attaching the spring, and screwing in the required bolts and washers, we had a working hardware model.